 The indirect comparison showed no advantages or disadvantages in comparison to the standard treatment of dolutegravir and two other medications.

-Number of AIDS-related illnesses: Various bacterial, viral and fungal infections are more likely if the is weakened due to HIV.
+Number of AIDS-related illnesses: Various bacterial, viral and fungal infections are more likely if the immune system is weakened due to HIV.
 Some types of tumors are also more common.
 The success of a particular treatment can be measured by whether these illnesses are less common in people who have the treatment.
 There was no difference between the treatments in the indirect comparison.

 No difference was found in terms of the following, either: